Hands-on exercise¶

 See the steps at Open a map editor

-Add a dataset to map¶
+Add datasets to map¶

-under SDG 7 at Data tab.
+under Data tab.

 --